Fattening in mean curvature flow: Pancakes

 \begin{proof} Let $M'(t)$ be the image of $M(t)$ under reflection in the plane $P:=\{z=z(p)\}$.
 By Theorems~\ref{instant-pancake-theorem} and~\ref{graphical},

 for all $t\in (0,T)$.

 By a version of the Hopf Boundary Point Principle~\cite{choi-h-h-w}*{Theorem~3.19}, $(p,T)$ is regular.
-(Theorem~3.19 of~\cite{choi-h-h-w} requires that $(p,T)$ be a ``tame point" of the flow.
+(One applies Theorem~3.19 of~\cite{choi-h-h-w} to the flows $M(\cdot)$ and $M'(\cdot)$.
+That theorem requires that $(p,T)$ be a ``tame point" of the flow.
 The Bamler-Kleiner theory (\S\ref{bamler-kleiner-section}) asserts that for mean curvature flows associated to smooth, closed, embedded surfaces in $\RR^3$, all shrinkers that arise are smooth with multiplicity one.
 In particular, all spacetime points are tame for such flows.) \end{proof}

 \begin{theorem} Suppose that $M$ is a pancake and let $M(t)$, $t\in [0,T)$, be the associated mean curvature flow.
 Suppose that $(p,T)$ is a singular point of the flow, and that

 is a tangent flow at $p$.
 If $\Sigma$ has genus $0$, it is one of the following: a sphere, a horizontal cylinder, or a vertical cylinder.
 If $\Sigma$ has genus $>0$, then: \begin{enumerate}[\upshape(1)] \item $\Sigma^+:=\Sigma\cap\{z>0\}$ is the graph of a smooth function $f: \pi(\Sigma^+)\to (0,\infty)$. \item As $t\to 0$, $|t|^{1/2}\Sigma$ converges to a cone $C=C(\Sigma)$.
 The convergence is smooth with multiplicity one in $\{z\ne 0\}$.
 Furthermore, $\nu\cdot\ee_3>0$ at each point of $C^+:= C\cap\{z>0\}$. \item There is a constant $\lambda<\infty$ such that such that